 The MVP award went to #57 Katz Racing R and #58 Katz Racing G, who have been promoting "K-TAI" through their blog and enjoying it with three generations of people from 20 to 61 years old.
 They flawlessly handled the reception and were awarded a Subaru engine as a prize.
 They were ecstatic and exclaimed, "We might even have a three-car team next year!"

-This year, the four major endurance events at Motegi, including pit reports by Motegi Angels and team PR at the announcement seat, were also very popular.
-People of all ages and genders enjoyed the final event together.
-Before the finale ceremony, each team was given a non-alcoholic champagne and a champagne fight broke out!
+This year as well, pit reports by the Motegi Angels and team PR announcements from the announcer’s booth, unique to Motegi’s four major endurance races, were very well received.
+People of all ages and genders, various karters, enjoyed the final event together.
+Before the finale ceremony, one bottle of non-alcoholic champagne was distributed to each team, and a champagne fight broke out all at once!

-Afterwards, each award was given and the MVP was announced.
-The 12th "K-TAI" came to an end in joy and celebration.
+Afterwards, various awards were presented, and finally the MVP was announced.
+The 12th "K-TAI" came to a finale amid great joy.